Hyperspherical embedding for novel class classification: Results

 \subsection{Evaluating the disjoint scenario}

 In this section we show the results of evaluating the model accuracy on the test set from seen and unseen classes by employing a VGG based model with two blocks.

-To perform the experiment in a dataset with $K$ classes, we optimize the model with $K-N$ classes, and use the network structure to classify the $N$ unseen classes without considering the seen ones as possible answers.
-The approach to do so was discussed in section \ref{sec:methodology}.
+We optimize the model on $K=10-K^*$ seen classes, and use the trained network to classify the $K^*$ unseen classes without considering the seen ones as possible answers.
+The approach to do so was presented in equation \ref{eq:DisjointScenarioEquation} in section Proposed Methodology.
 Results are presented in Tables \ref{tab:DisjointedCifar} and \ref{tab:DisjointedFashion}.

-In t]Tables \ref{tab:DisjointedCifar} and \ref{tab:DisjointedFashion}, we compared NSL against two metric learning strategies in a disjoint settings.
-In the first line, we present a scenario we train with 8 random classes and evaluate on the other two.
+In Tables \ref{tab:DisjointedCifar} and \ref{tab:DisjointedFashion}, we compare NSL against two metric learning strategies in a disjoint settings.
+In the first line, we present a scenario in which we train with 8 random classes and evaluate on the other two.
 The second line trained with 7 and so forth.
 Our results show that in both datasets the NSL outperformed those metric learning strategies for evaluating novel classes in a disjoint scenario.
+To evaluate both the triplet loss as well as the constrative loss methods we first built the embedding representation, and then feed this representation on an k nearest neighbours model trained on the average embedding of the class using the same number of samples as NSL.